 With breakfast done, you will make the journey to Sommarøy, which has a small local population that has kept its heritage very much alive to this day.
 As Sommarøy is a fishing community, there is plenty of freshly caught seafood to be had here.
 Be sure to sample some at the restaurant of the Sommarøy Arctic Hotel, where you will be staying tonight.

 After breakfast in Norway, you will drive from Sommarøy to Tromsø Airport.
 Make the most of the fjord and mountain vistas as you travel back.
 Dropping off your car at the airport, you can then catch your flights home.

 Clarion Collection Hotel Aurora

 This hotel is well-located in the harbour area of the cosmopolitan city of Tromsø.
-The hotel has a lovely modern design with free Wi-Fi, a light evening buffet included for all guests and stunning panoramic views of the mountains surrounding Tromsø and the Tromsøysund Strait.
+The hotel has a lovely modern design with free Wi-Fi and stunning panoramic views of the mountains surrounding Tromsø and the Tromsøysund Strait.
 The hotel has a small gym and an outdoor hot tub set on the rooftop which is one of our favourite places to spend an evening in the city.

 There is a bar area which is quite popular in the evenings.
-If you would like to take the opportunity to explore this vibrant city your location in the heart of Tromsø couldn't be better for visiting the highlights on foot.
+If you would like to take the opportunity to explore this vibrant city, then your location in the heart of Tromsø couldn't be better for visiting the highlights on foot.

 - The location is this hotel's real selling point - just 500 metres from the famous Polar Museum, with the Polaria Aquarium just a 10-minute walk away